$f$-algebra products on AL and AM-spaces: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Pedro Tradacete for valuable discussions and corrections.
-I would also like to thank Marcel de Jeu for his helpful comments and for pointing out item \textit{(vii)} in \cref{thm:AMalg_prod}.
+I would also like to thank Marcel de Jeu for his helpful comments and for pointing out item \textit{(vii)} in \cref{thm:charAMalg}.
+Finally, I would like to thank the anonymous referee for suggestions that significantly improved the clarity of the paper, and for pointing out the elegant proof of \cref{prop:unique_general}.

 \emergencystretch=1em